 Social, Material, and Digital Meaning of Home, Family, and Neighborhood

 I have written or edited several books on contemporary family roles and relationships through the lens of design and material culture studies, including The Stuff of Family Life: How our Homes Reflect our Lives (2017), which won the silver award in Foreword Reviews’ INDIES awards in Family and Relationships.
 I wrote about the intersections of technology and intimate relationships in Love Letters: Saving Romance in the Digital Age (2018).
 I edited a collection of innovative research on newsworthy parenting issues in Contemporary Parenting and Parenthood: From News Headlines to New Research (2019).
 I also co-edited a book entitled Sociocultural Dimensions of Childhood (2020) on cultural impacts on childhoods (with an emphasis on Eastern Europe) with a group of international scholars.
-I have published several peer-reviewed articles, book chapters, and essays on topics that include: toys and childhoods, technology in long-distance relationships and parenting, gender and the curation of family photographs, divorce and children’s connection to home spaces, conceptions of home in the transition to adulthood, gender and home decorating shows, and spaces and objects used in work-family boundaries.
+My latest book is a guide to social science research methods for design projects, entitled A Guide to Socially-Informed Research for Architects and Designers (2023).
+I have published several peer-reviewed articles, book chapters, and essays on topics that include: toys and childhoods, technology in long-distance relationships and parenting, gender and the curation of family photographs, divorce and children’s connection to home spaces, conceptions of home in the transition to adulthood, gender and home decorating shows, impacts of COVID-19 on living spaces and conceptions of adulthood, and spaces and objects used in work-family boundaries.
 These have appeared in journals that include Journal of Family Issues, Children’s Geographies, Journal of Divorce and Remarriage, Michigan Family Review, and Contexts.